oahull0112/ESIFHPC4/BerkeleyGW/README.md

 ## 2.3 Submit

 Each problem size has its own subdirectory within `$E4_BGW/benchmark`.
 Each of those directories contains the input files needed for Epsilon, and a submit script suitable for NREL's Kestrel system.
-For example, to run the medium size Epsilon calculation on Kestrel, after having appropriately modified `berkeleygw-workflow/benchmark/site_path_config.sh`, do:
+For example, to run the large size Epsilon calculation on Kestrel, after having appropriately modified `berkeleygw-workflow/benchmark/site_path_config.sh`, do:
 ```
-cd $E4_BGW/benchmark/medium_Si510/
+cd $E4_BGW/benchmark/large_Si998/
-sbatch run_epsilon_Si510.sh
+sbatch run_epsilon_Si998.sh
 ```

 Note that a script called stripe_large has been included that on Kestrel allows striping of a particular directory.
-This script is called by each run_epsilon_XXXX Slurm script and should be removed if alternative striping is used.
+This script can optionally be called by each `run_epsilon_XXXX.sh` Slurm script and can be modified if alternative striping is used.
+The I/O performance of the medium and large benchmarks in particular might benefit from striping the Si wavefunction and run directories across ~24-72 OSTs on Lustre file systems, as the wavefunctions and epsilon matrix files are dozens of GB in size.

 Each Kestrel GPU node has 4 NVIDIA H100 GPUs and dual socket AMD Genoa CPUs.
 The parallel configuration for all runs on Kestrel used 4 MPI tasks per node, and each MPI task uses 1 GPU and 16 CPU cores.
 To run on systems different than Kestrel, modify the run scripts to reflect the hardware specifics of the architecture of interest.
 For Epsilon, there are no constraints on the number of MPI tasks that may be used.
 The input file (`epsion.inp`) may not be modified **except** to optimize the maximum GPU memory per MPI rank (in GB) to use for Epsilon's chi summation phase using the `max_mem_nv_block_algo` flag in `epsion.inp`.
 This flag can have a strong influence on time to solution: more memory typically improves performance.
 Half the device memory is a reasonable initial guess.

-The `run_epsilon_*` scripts will generate the `BGW_EPSILON_$SLURM_JOBID` folder where the calculations will run, and all output files will be written to this directory.
+The `run_epsilon_XXXX.sh` scripts will generate the `BGW_EPSILON_$SLURM_JOBID` folder where the calculations will run, and all output files will be written to this directory.
 The `$SLURM_JOB_ID` variable will be defined by SLURM when the job is submitted.
 The main results, including timing information, are directed to standard output, which will be directed to `BGW_EPSILON_$SLURM_JOBID.out`.

 # 3. Results